June 24 - Paris Arrival

 - Tour of Montmartre: Women artists, cabaret stars, and literary muses

-2:00 pm A Picnic Light Lunch at Jardin des Tuileries (coffee shops are nearby for wines, drinks, or coffee)
+2:00 pm A Picnic Lunch with glass of wine at Jardin des Tuileries (coffee shops are nearby for other drinks- coffee, sparkling water, etc).

 Musée d'Orsay - A former train station turned temple of Impressionism, featuring Monet, Degas, Van Gogh, and more.